piowit/piowit/README.md

 A few fun facts about me:

 - 🌍 I have an insatiable wanderlust and love traveling the world in unconventional ways.
 - 🐶 I'm a die-hard dog lover.
 - 🎸 In my free time, you might find me strumming a tune on my guitar.
 - 🌱 Gardening brings me peace, and I love taking care of my plants.
 - 🚗 I enjoy tweaking and fixing cars.
 - 🧠 I’m currently deepening my understanding of JavaScript.
 - 👯 I’m open to collaborating on anything intriguing!
 - 📚 Teaching is another passion of mine.
 Lately, I've been investing my efforts to train an enthusiastic super junior developer: my wife, [Kaja](https://github.com/kajawitek).

 ## My Talks 🎙️

-I talked about:
+I gave a lightning talk about:
 - "Replace Frontend Developer with Ruby Junior and Hotwire".
 In this talk, I shared my story about my first big job: removing React and using Rails and Hotwire instead.
 It showed how easy and helpful it is to use Hotwire with Rails.

 ## Projects I've Worked On 💼